-In the second note, the authors propose conserving the name Musa balbisiana after establishing that it is the same species as the previously described Musa rosacea.
-They argue that changing the name of this well-known species to M. rosacea would only create confusion given the checkered history of that name.
-They also point out that the name M. rosacea has often been erroneously given to plants that belong to a different species, Musa ornata (right photo).
+In the second note, the authors proposed conserving the name Musa balbisiana after establishing that it is the same species as the previously described Musa rosacea.
+They argued that changing the name of this well-known species to M. rosacea would only create confusion given the checkered history of that name.
+They also pointed out that the name M. rosacea had often been erroneously given to plants that belong to a different species, Musa ornata (right photo).

 The taxonomic committee reviewing the proposals voted unanimously to conserve Musa velutina.
 The Report of the Nomenclature Committee for Vascular Plants: 63 says: "Hairy bananas are rare, but one such species is well known from continental Asia under the appropriate name of Musa velutina.
 Musa dasycarpa was described from Assam in 1865, but no original specimens are known.
 The original description by Kurz was brief—merely “fruits hairy”—and probably the brevity has been responsible for the name having virtually never been taken up.
 It does, however, seem to qualify as a validating diagnosis.
 There is one other hairy banana species, but that is from Borneo.
 There seems to be no doubt that M. velutina and M. dasycarpa apply to the same species, and without conservation the latter should be taken up.
 Musa velutina is said to be very common in cultivation, and conservation as proposed seems desirable."